The tax rates and bands for 2016 (for income earned in 2015) are set out below.

 In practice, less than 50% of inhabitants in France pay any income tax at all; only around 14% pay at the rate of 30%, and less than 1% pay at the rate of 45%.

 The following table shows the maximum net taxable income below which a couple living on their own and with a varying number of dependants in the household would not be taxed.
-The figures are for 2016, for 2015 income.
+These figures are for 2017, for 2016 income.
+Concurrently with the tables, you need to read the article in our Newsletter Income Tax Relief 2017.

 |Number of Parts||Nil Imposition|